By Kandima Awendila

 Will I ever get answers to my questions?

-In the meantime God can use my sufferings to teach me, mold me into a better person and in turn to bless others.
-What I need to do is learn to trust Him and I will find rest in His abounding love, mercy and grace.
+He can use my sufferings to teach me, mould me into a better person and in turn to bless others.
+What I need to do is learn to trust Him and I will find rest in His abounding love, mercy and grace. •